IgniteUI/igniteui-docfx/en/components/combo-remote.md

 </igx-combo>
 ```

-Here are some common cases when the combo component needs to request new data:
+Here are some common cases when the combobox component needs to request new data:
-    - when the combo is initialized
+    - when the combobox is initialized
-    - when we scroll combo's list - it will emit `dataPreLoad` along with the new combo `virtualizationState`, which allows making a new request to the remote service.
+    - when we scroll combobox's list - it will emit `dataPreLoad` along with the new combobox `virtualizationState`, which allows making a new request to the remote service.
-    - when searching in a combo - we need to make request to filter remote results.
+    - when searching in a combobox - we need to make request to filter remote results.
-    - when combo is opened - we need to clear the results from any previous filter operations.
+    - when combobox is opened - we need to clear the results from any previous filter operations.

 Below are listed the handlers that listen to the already defined actions and execute requests to the server: